iPhone Xs vs iPhone X: Which of the Apple Flagships Should You Buy?

-However the major sticking point is the price.
-Depending on what you want, the iPhone Xs might not justify its nearly-quadruple-figure price tag.
-While it excels in most areas, it doesn’t excel enough to justify paying over £100 extra unless you absolutely need the best camera technology, or the fastest of phones.
+The major sticking point used to be the price, but not so much anymore.
+Depending on what you want, the iPhone Xs might be worth paying £20 to £100 more.
+While it excels in most areas, it might not justify paying up to £100 extra unless you absolutely need the best camera technology, or a faster phone.
 In many other areas, it’s almost exactly the same.

 But, if you want both power and a low-price tag, you may want to consider the iPhone XR, Apple’s low-budget-but-not-that-low alternative to the iPhone Xs.
 It’s roughly the same price as the iPhone X and affords you a display and camera almost on par with the iPhone Xs.